Air Fryer Baked Potato

 - Russet potatoes.
 The BEST kind of potatoes to bake because of their simple flavor and naturally higher starch content.
 If you can’t find these, use an Idaho potato instead.
 Choose equal-sized potatoes so they all cook at the same time.

 - Butter.
-To rub around the potatoes so that once cooked, the skin seamlessly peels off.
+To rub around the potatoes so that, once cooked, the skin peels off seamlessly.
 You can also use olive, avocado, or cooking oil.

 - Salt and pepper.
 To taste.

 - Fillings/toppings.
 The world is your oyster.
-Cheddar cheese, chili, sliced chicken, sour cream and chives, and even a cheese sauce are all fabulous ideas.
+Cheddar cheese, chili, sliced chicken, sour cream and chives, and cheese sauce are all fabulous ideas.

 How to make air fryer baked potato